Sitecore/XM-Cloud-Introduction/README.md

 # Running in Local Mode

-Running in Local Mode will run all of the application elemenets required on your local machine using Docker
+Running in Local Mode will run all of the application elements required on your local machine using Docker

 ## Initialize your repository for Local Mode